Gaussian Transforms Modeling and the Estimation of Distributional Regression Functions: Introduction

 \section{Introduction}

-The modeling and estimation of conditional distribution functions are important for the analysis of various econometric and statistical problems.
-Conditional distribution functions are core building blocks in the identification and estimation of nonseparable models with endogeneity (e.g., \citealp{Imbens Newey 2009,CFNSV}), in counterfactual distributional analysis (e.g., \citealp{DiNardoetal,Chernozhukov Fern Melly 2013}), or in the construction of prediction intervals for a stationary time series (e.g., \citealp{Halletal,Chernozhukov Wut Zhu 2019}).
-Conditional distribution functions are also a fruitful starting point for the formulation of flexible estimation methods for other objects of interest \citep{SS:2018a}, such as conditional quantile functions (CQF).
+The flexible modeling and estimation of conditional distributions are important for the analysis of various econometric and statistical problems.
+Conditional probability density functions (PDF) are used in the program evaluation literature where the generalized propensity score takes the form of a conditional density (e.g., \citet{Imbens:2000}).
+Conditional cumulative distribution functions (CDF) are core building blocks in the estimation of nonseparable models with endogeneity where the control variable takes the form of a conditional CDF (e.g., \citet{Imbens Newey 2009}, \citet{CFNSV}).
+Both conditional PDFs and CDFs are key components in counterfactual analysis (e.g., \citet{DiNardoetal}, \citet{Chernozhukov Fern Melly 2013}).